A Review of the Kruve Coffee Sifter

 It’s extremely difficult to communicate what grind size you should actually be using with your brewing device.
 These general terms we use to talk about the size of our coffee grounds don’t really help you fine tune your coffee grinding.
 This is the same problem the behind this crowdfunded coffee-brewing product wish to address.

 What you need is an actual way to measure the size of the grounds you are using.
-You have 2 options: spend all day dividing up your grinds with a telescope, or, use a sieve.
+You have 2 options: spend all day dividing up your grinds with a microscope, or, use a sieve.

 Ah, lets go with the latter option, shall we?
 But before you run to your pantry and grab your flour sieve….stop.
 You need a coffee sieve.

 What exactly is a coffee sieve?
 It is a small device with metal screens inside – designed for coffee grinds.
 Its very very VERY accurate.

 Each screen of the Kruve Sifter has different size holes which are measured in microns.

 You take a couple screens and place them inside the container, add your coffee grounds and shake.